Cisco Unified Communications Manager Administration considerations

 - Queuing-enabled hunt pilot calls can only be received by line members one call at a time.
 Two queuing-enabled hunt pilot calls cannot be offered to a line member (no matter what the busy trigger is set to).
 This does not limit a line member to only receive calls directly to their DN or from non-queuing hunt pilots.

 - Line members who do not answer hunt pilot routed calls are automatically logged out.
 A line member is automatically logged out of a device if the line member receives a queuing-enabled hunt pilot call and does not answer the call until an RNA reversion time-out occurs.
 In the case of a shared-line deployment, all devices configured with the same shared-line are logged out.
+This behavior can be configured from the Line group page setting "Automatically Logout Hunt Member on No Answer" - line members are logged out only if this has been set.

 While the calling party is in queue, the caller receives a MoH treatment depending upon the network MoH settings for that hunt pilot.
 There is option available to play the initial announcement first and then offer a call to a hunt pilot.
 If the call is not answered by any of the line members, the caller is placed on hold (in queue) with an announcement provided periodically in addition to MoH.
 The second option involves offering the call to a hunt pilot DN first, and then place caller on hold (in queue) if the call is not answered.
 Again, an announcement is provided periodically in addition to MoH.
 When a line member becomes available to answer the next caller in the queue, the call that has been in the queue the longest is offered to line member.
 If the line member does not answer the call, the caller is placed back in the queue at the same position.